paramsethi/linkedInDemo/Readme.txt

 To access the application, open http://<hostname>/lndemo

-When deploying the code, please make sure the values in the properties files are correct.
+When deploying the code, please make sure the values in the lndemo.properties files are correct.